xmtp/xmtp-quickstart-react/README.md

 # Get started with the XMTP Quickstart React App

 XMTP (Extensible Message Transport Protocol) is an open protocol and network for secure and private web3 messaging.
 For example, you can build an app with XMTP to provide messaging between blockchain accounts, including 1:1 chat, alerts, announcements, and more.
+To learn more, see [Introduction to XMTP](https://xmtp.org/docs/dev-concepts/introduction).

 The XMTP Quickstart React App is an example app that you can use as a developer tool to learn how to build with XMTP.
 The app is intentionally built with lightweight code to help make it easier to parse and start learning to build with XMTP.
 For example, the app: